thifranc/docs.wiki.raw/Admin-Guide:-Wiki-Permissions-for-Dokuwiki.md

 ### 'Access Control Lists'

+To see this mage, you must have `Superuser` permission.

 This page controls what users and groups have the following permissions:  `Read  Edit  Create  Upload  Delete`.
 It allows you to configure access for each page/namespace, either for a specific user or for an entire group.
 You can also set the default permission set (the `*` namespace).